Quantum-geometry-induced anomalous Hall effect in nonunitary superconductors and application to Sr$_2$RuO$_4$

 {\bf Introduction --} Cooper pairs in chiral superconductors carry a nonzero and quantized orbital angular momentum~\cite{Kallin:16}.
-A condensate of such time-reversal-symmetry-breaking (TRSB) Cooper pairs may support spontaneous Hall-like response even in the absence of external magnetic field, i.e. an anomalous Hall effect~\cite{Xiao:10,Nagaosa:10}.
-This Hall effect at optical frequency is directly related to the polar Kerr effect reported in a number of much-debated chiral superconductor candidates, including \SRO~\cite{Xia:06}, UPt$_3$~\cite{Schemm2014}, URu$_2$Si$_2$~\cite{Schemm2015}.
-However, understanding the Hall effect in chiral superconductors is much more challenging than in topological insulators.
-General Galilean invariance principle~\cite{Read:00} dictates that the Hall conductivity should vanish in a clean single-band chiral superconductor, because under this principle the center-of-mass motion of a Cooper pair subject to external electric field is oblivious to the relative motion between the electrons within the pair (, and is, therefore, independent of the chiral nature of the pairing).
+A condensate of such time-reversal-symmetry-breaking (TRSB) Cooper pairs may support spontaneous Hall-like response even in the absence of external magnetic field, {\it i.e.} an anomalous Hall effect~\cite{Xiao:10,Nagaosa:10}.
+This Hall effect at optical frequency is directly related to the polar Kerr effect reported in a number of much-debated chiral superconductor candidates, including \SRO~\cite{Xia:06}, UPt$_3$~\cite{Schemm2014}, and URu$_2$Si$_2$~\cite{Schemm2015}.
+However, understanding the Hall effect in chiral superconductors is much more challenging than in quantum Hall insulators.
+General Galilean invariance principle~\cite{Read:00} dictates that the Hall conductivity should vanish in a clean single-band chiral superconductor, because the center-of-mass (COM) motion of a Cooper pair subject to external electric field is oblivious to the relative motion between the two paired electrons (and is, therefore, independent of the chiral nature of the pairing).
 In a semiclassical perspective, this invariance is related to the vanishing of the anomalous velocity~\cite{Karplus:54,Sundaram:99} associated with Bogoliubov quasiparticles that travel under the influence of the electric field.